Application Whitelisting: What You Need to Know

 • Planning the whole process takes place long before the IT team starts building the actual whitelist.
 It is important for IT admins to critically understand and observe the application needs of every employee working in the company before going ahead with the list.

-• Once the whitelist policy is finalized, IT admins can modify deployed policies in order to have stricter control, allowing only whitelisted applications to run.
+• Once the whitelist policy is finalized, IT admins can modify deployed policies in order to have a stricter control, allowing only whitelisted applications to run.

 Applications Whitelisting with Scalefusion